deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 In order to feed this coreference information to the FlowQA model, we can

 * Feed the result from the coreference model to the FlowQA model
-* Feed the internal representation of each tokens in coreference model to the FlowQA model
+* Feed the internal representation of each tokens in coreference model to the FlowQA model.

+We concatenate these two new representation with the existing input of FlowQA, which consists of word embeddings, part of speech and named entity.

 ## Feed the result from the coreference model